Andrew-Philpott/rpg/README.md

   * Output: return item

 * _Spec: The application should be able to make an item object with strength, intelligence, required strength, required intelligence, and name.
+  * Input: Create new Item(1)
+  * Output: Name: "Daring Killer", Strength: 2, Intelligence: 2, StrengthReq: 1, IntelligenceReq: 1

+* _Spec: The application should be able to make an item object with the strength required and intelligence required equal to half of the strength and intelligence values respectively.
+The strength and intellig
   * Input: Create new item
   * Output: Name: "Daring Killer", Strength: 2, Intelligence: 2, StrengthReq: 1, IntelligenceReq: 1

 ## Setup/Installation Requirements
 _Clone this repository._